ghik/kubernetes-the-harder-way/docs/VM_Cluster.md

 Let's make a `vmsetup.sh` script that will do everything necessary to launch a single VM.
 The initial version of this script will create a directory for a VM, create a QCOW2 image backed by Ubuntu cloud image, write `cloud-init` config files and format the `cidata.iso` image.
-The script will take machine ID as its sole argument.
+The script will take machine ID as an argument.

 First, let's make sure we have the cloud image file in working directory.
 If you downloaded during the [previous part](../QEMU.md) of this tutorial, move or copy it into current directory.
 If not, download it with: